evgenyneu/evgenii.com/app/blog/_posts/2014-05-31-how-to-earn-legit-backlinks.md

 1. Giving away photos?
 Ask people who use them to link to you.

 1. Do something newsworthy.
-For example create a survey or a research.
+For example, create a survey or a research.

 1. If you sell or review a product ask your suppliers for a link.